By contributor Cheyenne Bell

 Anyway, here’s how I made this easy decongestant foot balm (it can also be used to soothe dry, cracked skin on the feet…sexy, I know):

 3 tablespoons beeswax pastilles (where to buy)

 Contents of 3 vitamin E capsules (where to buy)

 5 drops eucalyptus essential oil*

 Note: Rosemary and eucalyptus essential oils are not recommended for small children according to some sources.
-A company that I have recently come to admire, Plant Therapy, has a line of Kid-Safe oil blends, one of which is the Sniffle-Stopper Blend, available on Amazon.
+A company that I have recently come to admire, Plant Therapy, has a line of Kid-Safe oil blends, one of which is the Sniffle-Stopper Blend.
 If you plan to use this balm on children, I recommend replacing the three oils in the recipe with the Plant Therapy blend, or the individual oils in it, if you already own them in a brand of high quality.

 Put all the ingredients (except the essential oils) into a double boiler (or you can use a glass jar or cup placed in a pot of water, like I did) and melt the ingredients over low-medium heat.
 It may take a while for the beeswax pastilles to melt.
 Be patient and stir occasionally.

 Once it’s all melted together, give it a good stir and take it off the heat.
 I let my mixture cool for just a bit before adding the essential oils.